abdulahmad/midway-dev-env/README.md

 Includes LOAD2 (not sure what this is for yet)

 GFX: Includes the VDASTUFF graphics tooling (VDA2FRM, ZIP2BIN) alongside documentation on how to use

+# Tooling
+Section which details what we know about different tools

+PLBUILD: Reads \<game\>.def to understand where to read sound files from (REGDIR), and then builds sound files into output ROMs (which are also defined in the def file).
+Unclear if PLBUILD itself runs HENRY to take the sound files from being SND to CMP, or if PLBUILD only deals with CMP files.

+HENRY: Converts uncompressed waveform .SND files into compressed .CMP files